L-R: Waikato arable farmers John and Margaret Hodge with hearing therapist Cherry McWha

 But the hearing is not good enough for her to go back to playing the piano and the organ.
 And sometimes when there is too much noise around her, it can be painful.
 Only in the last year has she been able to drive a car again.

-But at least she got a second chance at hearing.
+But a cochlear implant has given her a second chance at hearing.

 The couple went on to have two children and four grandchildren.

-Margaret could hear out of her other ear and compensated accordingly.
-However three years ago she woke up without any hearing, she’d had a heavy cold, and not felt well.
+Margaret could hear out of the other ear and compensated accordingly until three years ago.
+Leading up to the morning she woke up without any hearing, she’d had a heavy cold, and not felt well.

 Specialists can’t be sure but there is a suspicion she had a nasty infection which went into the ear.
-Later, she collapsed and was taken to Waikato Hospital where she came under the care of otolaryngologist specialist Malcolm Giles and audiologist Emma-Jane Opie.
+Later on Monday 14 October, she collapsed and was taken to Waikato Hospital where she came under the care of otolaryngologist specialist Malcolm Giles and audiologist Emma-Jane Opie.

 Otorhinolaryngology or otolaryngology is the area of medicine that deals with conditions of the ear, nose, and throat region.